prewound bobbins

 What Is A Gross?

-Machine / Style Reference
+Machine to Bobbin Style Reference

 Bobbin Buying Guide

 The Bobbin Buying Guide gives information needed to buy the right prewound bobbins.
 We approach this by helping customers decide if the time saved is worth the cost.
 Then we discuss bobbin styles, thread size, and thread type.
-There are links to our Bobbin Style Dimensions download that has style / size templates for the five most popular styles, and our Machine / Style Reference that identifies bobbin styles for over 1,600 machines
+There are links to our Bobbin Style Dimensions download that has style / size templates for the five most popular styles, and our Machine / Style Reference that identifies bobbin styles for over 1,600 machines.

-Why Buy Bobbins?
+Why Buy Prewound Bobbins?

 Sewing machines use two separate threads to sew - a top-stitch that comes from a spool and a bottom-stitch that comes from the bobbin.
 All machines have bobbin winders that wind the top-stitch thread thread onto bobbins.
 Unfortunately, you must stop sewing while you wind thread for bobbins.
 Prewound bobbins solve this problem by giving you thread that has been wound to fit your machine's bobbin case.
 Instead of winding, you just slip a prewound bobbin into your machine's bobbin case and go.
+Bobbins are expensive compared to using thread from a spool.
+Using them comes depends on how you value your time.

 • Estimate the time it takes to wind bobbins.